Differences Between the OIG’s LEIE and GSA’s SAM Exclusion Lists

 Conclusion

-In addition to LEIE and SAM, 43 states and jurisdictions maintain their own Medicaid exclusion lists.
+In addition to OIG, SAM and LEIE, 43 states and jurisdictions maintain their own Medicaid exclusion lists.
 These lists include violations of state law that do not necessarily violate federal law – and may not be reported to the federal databases.
 This is despite the fact that the federal Affordable Care Act (“ACA”) now mandates that if a provider or entity is excluded under any state Medicaid database, that provider should be excluded from participating in all states.

 Checking all of the above noted databases creates significant administrative burdens for entities required to do so.
 While there is overlap between these exclusion lists, best practice is to search all of them in order to obtain the most comprehensive information on excluded, sanctioned and debarred individuals and entities.

-Therefore, health care businesses should conduct an LEIE check as well as screen against SAM and state exclusion lists in order to assure that all excluded individuals and entities are not involved in provision of care or services on behalf of the business.
+Therefore, healthcare businesses should perform an LEIE check, screen against SAM, OIG and state exclusion lists, ensuring a thorough assessment to prevent any involvement of excluded individuals or entities in providing care or services on behalf of the business.

 Please refer to this resource for more helpful information on EPLS.